 Fat-soluble vs water-soluble supplements: when to take with food

-The most common avoidable mistake in routine supplementation is taking fat-soluble vitamins with a glass of water on an empty stomach.
-The absorption penalty is large, easy to measure in serum levels, and trivial to fix.
-The rules are well established but rarely communicated on product labels.
+One of the most common avoidable mistakes in routine supplementation is taking fat-soluble vitamins with a glass of water on an empty stomach.
+The absorption penalty is real and measurable in blood levels, and it is trivial to fix by timing the dose with a meal that contains some fat.
+The underlying rules are well established in absorption studies but are rarely communicated on product labels.

 The four fat-soluble vitamins